BuilderIO/partytown/src/api.md

     // (undocumented)
     apply?: ApplyHook;
     debug?: boolean;
-    // Warning: (ae-forgotten-export) The symbol "PartytownForwardProperty" needs to be exported by the entry point index.d.ts forward?: PartytownForwardProperty[];
+    forward?: PartytownForwardProperty[];
     // Warning: (ae-forgotten-export) The symbol "GetHook" needs to be exported by the entry point index.d.ts
     //